Diósgyőri VTK: Supporters

 DVTK Ultras against Ferencváros, October 2015.

 DVTK fans with anti-match fixing messages aimed towards the Hungarian football federation, against Debrecen, August 2014.

-Despite not having won any top-flight (Nemzeti Bajnokság I) titles throughout their entire existence, and never having spent more than 10 consecutive seasons in the 1st Division, DVTK has a rabid and passionate fanbase, their number being estimated to be 100,000-150,000 people.
-Naturally, most DVTK fans live or have lived at one point in their lives in Miskolc, and the neighbouring towns which make up Borsod–Abaúj–Zemplén County, such as Kazinczbarcika, Szerencs, Putnok, Méra, Sajóvámos and Sátoraljaújhely.
-A significant number of the DVTK faithful also live in Budapest.
-A group of DVTK fans also live in the southern part of the country, in Szeged, and in former Hungarian territories, such as Árhely, Szabadka and Ruzs.
+DVTK has not won a Nemzeti Bajnokság I title and has not spent more than 10 consecutive seasons in the 1st Division.
+The club's fanbase is estimated at 100,000 to 150,000 people.
+Most fans reside in Miskolc and the surrounding towns in Borsod–Abaúj–Zemplén County, including Kazinczbarcika, Szerencs, Putnok, Méra, Sajóvámos, and Sátoraljaújhely.
+Supporters also live in Budapest, Szeged, and locations such as Árhely, Szabadka, and Ruzs.

-During the 1963 Nemzeti Bajnokság I (autumn) season, despite the team having a streak of bad results, and finishing 11th, DVTK fans turned up in droves to all home games, and the team had the highest attendance out of all the non-capital teams in the league, and 4th highest attendance overall behind Ferencváros, Vasas and Budapest Honvéd, with an average attendance of 15,000.
+During the 1963 Nemzeti Bajnokság I (autumn) season, despite the team having a streak of bad results, and finishing 11th, DVTK fans turned up to all home games, and the team had the highest attendance out of all the non-capital teams in the league, and 4th highest attendance behind Ferencváros, Vasas and Budapest Honvéd, with an average attendance of 15,000.

 During the 1966 Nemzeti Bajnokság I season, Diósgyőr fans repeated this feat again, being the provincial team with the highest attendance, and only being bested in terms of numbers by Ferencváros, Budapest Honvéd, and Újpest, with an average attendance of 15,000, again.

 In the 1968 Nemzeti Bajnokság I season, DVTK had the second highest attendance in the league, behind Ferencváros, with an average attendance of over 17,000.
 It was in that season, that DVTK took on Ferencváros at the DVTK-stadium in front of 35,000 people, in November 1968.
 In the span of just a few years, attendance numbers in Diósgyőr experienced a sharp decline, with only an average of 5,000 fans attending the DVTK stadium during the 1972/73 season, and the following season, an average of only 3,000 people showing up to watch DVTK in the 2nd Division.
 During this time, DVTK also lost the distinction of being the highest attended provincial team, with Fehérvár, Zalaegerszeg and even Salgótarján having a higher attendance.